Skip to main content

 Which is stronger?

 ABV estimates for both drinks are shown in the comparison table.
-Strength depends on the recipe — some variations of martini are stronger than some versions of cosmopolitan and vice versa.
+Strength depends on the recipe — some variations of Martini are stronger than some versions of Cosmopolitan and vice versa.
 Always check the specific recipe.